 If reinstatement with your previous insurer isn’t possible or desirable, your next step should be exploring alternative insurance providers.
 This might also be a good option if your previous insurer increases your rates substantially after a lapse.

-When looking for a new insurance provider, be sure to gather and compare quotes from multiple insurers to understand of the market and help you find the best coverage at the most affordable rate.
+When looking for a new home insurance provider, gather and compare quotes from multiple insurers to understand the market and help you find the best coverage at the most affordable rate.

 As you compare quotes, look beyond the premium amounts.
-Consider the coverage options offered by each insurer—are they comprehensive enough to adequately protect your home?
+Consider each insurer’s coverage options—are they comprehensive enough to adequately protect your home?
 Also, pay attention to policy terms and conditions, including deductible amounts, coverage limits, exclusions, and the process for filing claims.

 Finally, consider each insurer’s reputation for customer service.
-The ability to communicate effectively with your insurer and receive prompt, helpful service when you need it is just as important as the cost and coverage details of your policy.
+The ability to communicate effectively with your insurer and receive prompt, helpful service when needed is just as important as your policy’s cost and coverage details.

 Rebuilding insurance history and improving future coverage